thehappycheese/nicklinref_rust/README.md

 ![carriageway filter](/readme_extras/cwy-illustration.svg)

 Note that any combination of `L`, `R` and `S` can be used.
-The filter is applied before lines, or points are sampled from the centreline.
+The filter is applied before any points or lines are sampled from the centreline.

 #### 4.3.2. `offset=` Parameter